Blog Posts in August 2009

 - BGP session must be reset following a notification message; the routes advertised over it are lost and withdrawn, causing widespread ripples across the Internet.

 - The offending session is reestablished seconds later and the same set of routes is sent again, causing the same failure and a session reset.
 If the session stays up long enough, some of the newly received routes might get propagated and will flap again when the session is reset.

 - The cyclical behavior continues until a manual intervention.

 Clue started an interesting discussion on the NANOG mailing list.
 He’s inherited a network that extended its internal OSPF to its multihomed customers and wondered whether he should leave the network as it is, change OSPF to IS-IS or deploy BGP.
 Here are a few thoughts from my reply.

 Please remember that we were discussing running global OSPF with the customer routers.
 Running OSPF in a VRF is a different story, as the customer cannot impact another customer’s routing (they can only burn your CPU cycles).

 You might think that the lack of a decent session layer in the TCP/IP protocol suite is the main culprit for our reliance on IP multihoming and related explosion of the IP routing tables.
-Unfortunately, we have an even bigger problem: the Berkeley Socket API, which is over 25 years old and used in almost all TCP/IP software implementations (including the high-level scripting languages like PERL).
+Unfortunately, we have an even bigger problem: the Berkeley Socket API, which is around 40 years old and used in almost all TCP/IP software implementations and clients (including high-level scripting languages like PERL or Python).

 If you’ve ever tried to get advanced Cisco certifications, you’ve probably encountered questions dealing with the mismatch between the end device ARP timeouts and the L2 switch CAM (MAC address cache) timeouts.
 If you’re still wondering what the underlying problem is (it took me a while to figure it out), read the Unicast Flooding in Switched Campus Networks document from Cisco.